Anmol376OP/Tic-Tac-Toe/README.md

 Create a program to play tic tac toe, computer vs user

 Instructions on how to run :
-1. Open file in an editor.
+1. Open file in an editor and run in a new terminal
-2. Open the terminal and type: python code.py
+2. If cannot run directly, then open the terminal and type: python code.py  and hit enter key
-3. Hit Enter
 4. It will display something like

+		Choose:
-		1. New Game
+		new : New Game
-		2. Load Game
+		load : Load Game
-		3. Quit
+		quit : Quit
-		(cmd)
+		(Cmd)

 in front of (cmd) type new to start a new game or type load to load a previously saved game or type quit to quit

+In midgame, type save as input to save your game